mategarb/GeneSPIDER2/README.md

 * For questions contact [Andreas](https://bitbucket.org/xparx)
 * Other community or team contact
-* How to cite: Generation and Simulation Package for Informative Data ExploRation
+* How to cite: GeneSPIDER -- Generation and Simulation Package for Informative Data ExploRation